-Get the protection you need for your rental property.
+Get the coverage you need for your rental property.

 Renters insurance provided by Allen Insurance Associates, Inc.

 When you rent or lease, your landlord’s insurance usually only helps protect the building itself—not your personal belongings.
 We’ll design coverage to help protect your personal property and your lifestyle while renting.

 Are your personal belongings better protected?

 You might think that your landlord’s insurance covers your personal possessions.
 However, that only covers the building itself.
 Renters insurance is the only way to help protect your valuables, and it’s much more cost-effective than you’d think.

 There are two parts to renters insurance.
 The first is property coverage for damage or loss from certain unexpected events.
 Be sure to check your renters insurance coverage details–there will usually be both an overall limit on the payout and a maximum amount for any one renters insurance claim.
 Here are a few examples of what can be covered in a renters policy:

 - Click on the hotspots.

 Unpredictable losses can occur to your property due to burglary, fire, water damage, storm, and more.